jeong0449/FluidArdule/docs/serial-console.md

 dmesg | tail -50
 ```

-These commands can help distinguish between:

--   a graphical display problem,
--   a stopped or failed Fluid Ardule service,
--   excessive CPU or system load,
--   and a broader Raspberry Pi or operating-system problem.

-> \[!NOTE\] The serial connection is intended primarily as a maintenance
+> \[!NOTE\] The serial console is primarily a maintenance and recovery
-> and recovery interface.
-Keeping it available provides access to the
+> interface.
+It provides direct access to the Raspberry Pi even when
-> Raspberry Pi even when normal network-based administration is not
+> network-based administration is unavailable.
-> possible.